 Are you raising a grandchild or other young family member because his or her parents are unable to do so?
 If so, you are not alone.
 Kinship care is an alternative to placing a foster child into a stranger’s care.
 Whether temporary or permanent, a large number of people take care of a child in order to alleviate family stress and do what they think is best for the child.
 But taking care of anyone—even a relative—can cause a great deal of emotional stress and strain.
 Fortunately, help is available.

-- Become a Kinship Care Provider (DSHS)
+- DSHS Kinship Care in Washington State (DSHS)

 - Collaborating with Kinship Caregivers: The Practice Choice and Challenge of Kinship Care (Partners for Our Children, 2011)